Osteopathic Treatment for the Optimal Movement and Wellbeing of Humans, Horses and Dogs

 Hi, I'm Gus

 I qualified in 2021 after completing my Masters Degree in Osteopathy at Swansea University which took 4 years.
 Following that I did a post graduate in Animal Osteopathy with the Osteopathic Centre for Animals in 2023.
-I have now recently finished 4 years working as an associate osteopath at a busy clinic in Sussex and I am now running my own osteopathic business in the heart of Deeside, Aberdeen.
+I have now recently finished 4 years working as an associate osteopath at a busy clinic in Sussex and I am now running my own osteopathic business in the heart of Deeside, Aberdeenshire.

 Osteopathy is for Everyone